Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Proactive-DRONETIM Model

 The relocation of free emergency vehicles are based on expected probability of near-future incident occurrences.
 For the set of possible locations $j \in J$, we define $\mathrm{Pr}_{j, r}$ as the probability of incident occurring at location $j$ in the next future stage $r$.
 The incident occurrence includes accumulated probabilities of secondary incidents in future stages, in which the impact of primary incidents overlaps.
 In general, a secondary incident may occur during the clearance or recovery of a primary incident.
 Therefore, we look-ahead two future stages.
 For example, the conditional probability of a secondary incident at site 2 at the first future-stage may depend on the probability of a primary incident at site 1 during the past and site 3 during the current stage; at the second-future stage may depend on the probability of a primary incident at site 1 and site 3 during the current stage (Figure \ref{fig:dependency}).

-In this study the expected probability of incidents in the near-future stages is developed as \cite{P2}: Let $\tau(j, r)$ be the normalized probability of incidents (probability of incidents at site $j$ over all locations $J$ in one stage) for each stage $r$.
+In this study the expected probability of incidents in the near-future stages is developed as presented in the previous study.\citep{P2} Let $\tau(j, r)$ be the normalized probability of incidents (probability of incidents at site $j$ over all locations $J$ in one stage) for each stage $r$.
 The expected probability of incidents $\mathbb{E}[\tau(j, r)]$ for each location $(j=k)$ and stage $(r=u)$ is a sum of $\mathrm{Pr}^{p}_{j,r}$ and $\mathrm{Pr}^{s}_{k,u}$.

 $\mathrm{Pr}^{p}_{j,r}$ is the probability of primary and independent incidents at site $j$ during stage $r$, and $\mathrm{Pr}^{s}_{k,u}$ is the probability of secondary incident occurrences at location $k$ during stage $u$.
 The expected probability of incident at each location in the near-future stages is written as: